 Liberalism is another concept that has been shaped by history.
 Of course the etymology of liberalism is freedom from restrictions.
 The early capitalist class was bound by charters issued by the monarchs which severely limited their enterprises.
 Thus when they came to power they declared their rule as "liberalism" which has become the classic use of the term meaning capitalist ideology or capitalism.
 Nowadays the meaning has evolved into freedom from arbitrary rule, freedom from restrictions on civil rights, tolerance for different opinions and lifestyles, and a belief in the possibility that capitalism can be reformed or adapted to meet society's needs.
 As you can see, its meaning is highly ambiguous and depends mainly on the context in which it is used.
 For this reason, I don't like using the word by itself without some clarifying remark.

 Fascism is a confusing word for most people.
 The classic definition is used to describe Mussolini's rule in Italy in the 1920s and 1930s which featured the rule of the state which directly served the interests of corporations under a dictatorship in which the rule of law was only superficially respected, and maintained by a police state to suppress any significant opposition.
 (Be clear that capitalist classes and their governments always favor corporations which they created as engines to generate so much of their wealth and power.)
 With this definition it is easy to see that there is no definite boundary between fascist rule and capitalist rule because the latter always contains elements of the former.
 Pure fascist rule is capitalist rule shorn of the facade of what is known throughout the world (excluding the US) as bourgeois democracy--a mostly fake form of democracy.
-However nowadays the term is often used casually and pejoratively to mean extreme authoritarian rule such as in a police state, but without any reference to a capitalist ruling class.
+However nowadays the term "fascism" is often used casually and pejoratively to mean extreme authoritarian rule such as in a police state, but without any reference to a capitalist ruling class.
 Such a meaning is flawed.
 I believe that the classic definition is the most useful, and I always use the term in that sense.

 As you can see, these terms are very confusing and deliberately so because the capitalist ruling class rules largely by deception and they want concepts confusing and ambiguous to undermine any real understanding of their rule.
 This is because the system of capitalism serves the interests of a relatively tiny capitalist class who "own" the economy under the rules and laws of the system, and this, of course, dramatically conflicts with their propaganda about their rule as representing "democracy".